pensjonatus/flash-fiction/blog/a-necessary-death.md

 ---
-title: 'A Necessary Death'
+title: A Necessary Death
 date: '2012-07-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The Roman soldier jumped off the pier onto the beach.
 The screams of the siege